 Further, interpretable product discovery should empower you to look inside algorithms, giving you confidence to make strategic decisions that elevate your KPIs.
 Extracting useful information from analytics platforms can be cumbersome and time consuming, so vendors should offer actionable insights specific to product discovery.

-At Coveo, for example, we’re committed to helping merchandisers access the best information to help inform your decision making.
+At Coveo, for example, we’re committed to helping merchandisers access the best information to help inform their decision making.

 More precisely, understanding why a product is ranked in a specific position is critical to gaining confidence and trust in machine learning.
-Coveo’s ranking details let business users understand the impact of AI on the experiences shoppers receive with rankings controls.
+Coveo’s ranking visibility lets business users understand the impact of AI on the experiences shoppers receive with rankings controls.

-By partnering with a leading vendor in AI-powered product discovery, you can deliver exceptional customer experiences but also do so with the transparency and control necessary to build trust and navigate the complex landscape of AI-powered product discovery effectively.
+Partnering with a trusted vendor in AI-powered product discovery helps you deliver great customer experiences while maintaining the transparency and control needed to build trust and navigate the complexities of AI effectively.